nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Can be used to add any other miscellaneous information that the resident can be identified by
 * Can only contain alphanumeric characters, whitespaces are not allowed
 * Optional.
 A resident can have any number of tags, including 0
-* When editing tags, the existing tags of the resident will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the resident will be removed i.e adding of tags is not cumulative
-* You can remove all the resident’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the resident’s tags by typing `t/` without specifying any tags after it
-* Multiple tags can be added to the command using multiple keywords e.g `t/president t/exchange`.
+* Multiple tags can be added to the command using multiple keywords e.g `t/president t/exchange`

 [↑ Back to Top](#welcome-to-rc4hdb-user-guide)